boswelja/WatchConnectionLib/tizen/README.md

 You'll still want to use Samsung's Accessory SDK in your Tizen app.
 Currently, this module only supports `SAMessage`, as well as getting watches via `findPeerAgents()`.

 This module does not currently support differentiating between watches with and without your app installed.
 Both `allWatches()` and `watchesWithApp()` return the same Flow.

+To support messages, you'll need to prefix anything you send from your watch app with a string to identify it, followed by `|` to indicate where the identifier ends and the data starts.